Planning a Portugal West Coast road trip and want to skip the crowds?

 Or, if you fancy something a little quieter you can head out to Aveiro lagoon where you have a good chance of spotting wild flamingos!

-Parking And Camping in Aveiro & The Lagoon
+Parking In Aveiro & The Lagoon

 Smaller cars won’t have an issue in Aveiro because there’s plenty of underground parking.